Ficool

 He trembled as he rose from his knees.
 His body was weak, yet his eyes still burned with an undying flame.

 Inside, Noa cursed himself: Damn it… what a disgrace.
-I couldn't even defeat an ordinary beast.
+Even an ordinary beast was enough to defeat me.
 Is this truly all I amount to?

 The crowd fell into an eerie silence.
 No one had ever heard a prince openly admit defeat.
 Yet Noa offered no excuses.